Ultimate Garage Door Buying Guide

 Contact Us Button

-At Custom Door and Gate, we’ve been installing and repairing garage doors since 1989.
+At Custom Door & Gate we’ve been installing and repairing garage doors since 1989.
 We know the ins-and-outs of residential garage door repair, and we can help you diagnose your garage door issues if you’re uncertain what the problem is.
 We handle everything from automatic garage door repair to garage door replacement.
 We provide repairs and service to customers in the North Carolina area.
 Call us today to answer your garage door questions or to schedule a repair with our skilled garage door technicians.

 Choosing the Right Garage Door Opener for Your Home